Law enforcement response to the January 6 United States Capitol attack: Suicides

 Morale among the Capitol Police plummeted after the riot.
 The department responded to several incidents where its officers threatened to harm themselves; one officer turned in her weapon because she feared what she would do with it.
 Four officers from various police departments who responded to the attack died by suicide in the days and months that followed.
-Capitol Police Officer Howard Charles Liebengood died by suicide three days after the attack.
-Liebengood worked three 24-hour shifts without sleep.
+Capitol Police Officer Howard Charles Liebengood died by suicide three days after the attack; he had worked three 24-hour shifts without sleep.
 Liebengood was survived by his wife Serena, and his two siblings.
 Liebengood's father was well known to many U.S. Senators and served as the United States Senate Sergeant at Arms.

 D.C.
 Metropolitan Police Officer Jeffrey Smith, who was injured in the attack, died from a self-inflicted gunshot wound to the head at George Washington Memorial Parkway on January 15, after his concussion was misdiagnosed.
 Dr. Jonathan Arden, the former Chief Medical Examiner of the District of Columbia was hired by Smith's widow as part of her lawsuit to have her husband's suicide ruled "in the line of duty".
 His report said the "acute, precipitating event that caused the death of Officer Smith was his occupational exposure to the traumatic events he suffered on January 6, 2021".
 On July 30, his attorney David P. Weber filed the opening brief in the attempt, on behalf of Smith's widow, to have his death ruled line of duty.
 Submitting this report as evidence, on August 13, Smith's widow sued two of his alleged assailants, claiming they caused a traumatic brain injury with a crowbar or a heavy walking stick, leading to his death.
 According to media reports, Smith's alleged attackers who were named in the lawsuit were identified by an internet vigilante group that analyzed publicly available videos from the Capitol attack.

 In the immediate aftermath of the attack, some members of Congress and press reports included Liebengood's and Smith's suicides in the number of reported casualties, for a total of seven deaths.
 In July, two more members of law enforcement who responded to the attack died by suicide: Metropolitan Police Officer Kyle Hendrik DeFreytag was found on July 10, and Metropolitan Police Officer Gunther Paul Hashida was found on July 29.

 On August 5, 2021, Howard Charles Liebengood and Metropolitan Police officer Jeffrey L. Smith (along with Brian Sicknick and Billy Evans, whose deaths were not the result of suicide) were posthumously honored in a signing ceremony for a bill to award Congressional Gold Medals to Capitol Police and other January 6 responders.
 Their names are noted in the text of the bill, and Biden remarked on their deaths.